Endometrial cancer is cancer that starts in the endometrium, the lining of the uterus (womb).

 Most cases of endometrial cancer occur between the ages of 60 and 70.
 A few cases may occur before age 40.

-The following factors related to your hormones increase your risk of endometrial cancer:
+The following factors related to your hormones increase your risk for endometrial cancer:

 - Estrogen replacement therapy without the use of progesterone